TrueFiEng/useDApp/docs/source/guide.rst

  (that's why there is if statement).

-Handling wallet activation errrors
+Handling wallet activation errors
 **********************************

 Because ``activateBrowserWallet()`` from :ref:`useEthers` is using activate from web3-react.
 It is made so that it can handle errors the same way that ``activate()`` handles them, for more info see `here <https://github.com/NoahZinsmeister/web3-react/tree/v6/docs#understanding-error-bubbling>`_.

 As such the error can be handled in 3 ways: